Insurance and MOT needed to tax your vehicle

 MOT Exemption – pre 1960 vehicles

-DVA will continue to offer tests on a voluntary basis, but only at the request of the vehicle owner.
+The Driver & Vehicle Agency (DVA) continue to offer tests on a voluntary basis, but only at the request of the vehicle owner.
 It is anticipated that the bulk of voluntary tests will be from vehicles intended for Cherished Transfers as the registration transfer scheme still requires a test certificate.

 MOT test certificate

-Lost, Stolen or damaged MOT certificate
+Lost, stolen or damaged MOT certificate

 If you lose your certificate, you can apply for a duplicate.
 There is a fee for this service.
 You can obtain a duplicate by using the phone booking service on 0845 2472 471 with credit/debit card payment.